authorlauren/authorlauren/README.md

 ## 👨‍💻 About Me

-I'm a passionate Salesforce developer with a knack for creating dynamic, user-friendly, and efficient solutions.
+I'm a passionate Salesforce developer / Prompt Engineering with a knack for creating dynamic, user-friendly, and efficient solutions.
 My skill set includes:

 - **Lightning Web Components (LWC)**
 - **Aura Components**